hasura/graphql-engine/community/learn/graphql-tutorials/tutorials/angular-apollo/tutorial-site/content/mutations-variables/3-create-mutation.md

 We concatenate our new todo from our mutation with the list of existing todos and write the query back to the cache with cache.writeQuery

-Now, the TodoPrivateList component wrapped with the `Query` component will get the updated todo list as it is automatically subscribed to the store.
+Now, the TodoPrivateList component will get the updated todo list as it is automatically subscribed to the store.

 Great!
 That was actually easy :)